Bkiambuthi/Phase_3_Project/README.md

 # Churn Prediction Phase_3_Project

-## Project Overview
+## Introduction
-This project aims to predict customer churn using various machine learning models.
-Customer churn occurs when customers stop using a company’s service.
-By predicting churn, companies can take proactive steps to retain customers and improve business outcomes.
+This project aims to predict customer churn in a telecom company using machine learning techniques.
+Customer churn refers to the loss of customers over a specified period.
+Identifying churn allows businesses to take proactive measures to retain customers and improve customer satisfaction.

 ## Table of Contents
 - [Project Overview](#project-overview)